Education

 Lesson plans

-Free online lesson plan Stand Firm: Choice and Consequences.
+Free online lesson plan Stand Firm: Choice and Consequences is available to teachers who are members of the Facing History Educator Network.

 Lesson plan explores the issues of conformity and obedience through the eyes of two young Jehovah’s Witnesses who chose to stand firm for their beliefs.
 The Nazis took hundreds of young Witnesses from their parents and sent them to juvenile camps, reformatories, and Nazi foster homes.
 Using primary sources and first-person survivor testimony, this outline focuses on the difficult choices made by Jehovah’s Witnesses, a group of people who adhered to their beliefs despite brutal efforts to make them conform to Nazi ways.